 To learn about Do this Using iPad safely See Important safety information for iPad. iPad service and support, tips, forums, and Apple software downloads See the iPad Support website.
 The latest information about iPad See the iPad website.
 Getting personalized support (not available in all countries or regions) See the Apple Support website.
 Managing your Apple ID account Sign in to your Apple ID account page.
 Using iCloud See the iCloud User Guide.
 Using iTunes for Windows See the iTunes User Guide for Windows.
 Using other Apple iPad apps See the App Store Support website.
 Finding your iPad serial number or IMEI You can find your iPad serial number or International Mobile Equipment Identity (IMEI) on the iPad packaging.
-Or, on iPad, go to Settings See See See See See See See See See S Obtaining warranty service First follow the advice in this guide, then see the iPad Support website.
-Viewing iPad regulatory information On iPad, go to Settings 🍥 > General > Legal & Regulatory.
-Battery service See the Battery Service and Recycling website.
-Using iPad in an enterprise environment See the Apple at Work website.
-Using iPad in education See the Education website.
+Or, on iPad, go to Settings > General > About.
+See the Apple Support article Find the serial number or IMEI on your iPhone, iPad or iPod touch.
+Obtaining warranty service Obtaining warranty service Viewing iPad regulatory information on your iPhone, iPad or iPod touch.
+First follow the advice in this guide, then see on your iPhone, iPad or iPod touch.
+First follow the advice in this guide, then see the iPad Support website.
+On iPad, go to Settings > General > Legal & Viewing iPad regulatory information on your iPhone, iPad or iPod touch.
+First follow the advice in this guide, then see the iPad Support website.
+On iPad, go to Settings > General > Legal & Regulatory.